-If you have personal assets that can be used to help secure the loan (think home equity, personal vehicles or any other asset of value), then you will be required to put a lien on these assets to qualify for an SBA loan.
+If you have personal assets to secure the SBA loan — meaning something such as home equity, personal vehicles or any other asset of value — then you’ll be required to put a lien on these assets to qualify for an SBA loan.
 You need to provide a legal filing that permits the lender to recoup these assets if you default on the loan.

-These liens also can negatively impact your finances because you won’t be able to sell the underlying assets or transfer ownership until the loan has been repaid and the liens have been released.
+These liens prevent you from selling the underlying assets or transferring ownership until the loan has been repaid and the liens have been released.

 Types of SBA Loans

 There are several kinds of SBA business loans you can choose from depending on your needs.
 You can apply for SBA loan programs through preferred partner lenders.
 Types of SBA loans include: